 When an employee transfers between departments on the University campus, both the personnel file and the medical file should follow.
 However, within the medical file, any information related to a disability and related accommodations covered under the ADA (including Worker's Compensation claims that may result in coverage under the ADA, and LOAs granted for purposes of an ADA accommodation) should not be transferred to the new employing unit.
 These files should not be transferred since the employee needs to initiate the request for accommodation within the new position.
 The ADA segment of the medical file should be transferred to Faculty and Staff Disability Services.
 The supervisor also may have kept notes in an informal supervisory record.
 These should not be transferred with the personnel file.
 The Operations Manual III-7.2, grants employees access to their personnel files at an appropriate time, place, and manner.
 This access includes the personnel and medical file, but not the supervisory notes.

 Transfer of personnel files should occur as a matter of course as employees change departments within the University.
 The responsibility for requesting the file lies with the newly employing department, since the former employing department may not have knowledge of where to send the file nor to whom.
 The original file may be transferred via campus mail, marked CONFIDENTIAL, to the designated Human Resource representative for the receiving department or division.
 Departments may maintain a copy of the former employee's file if desired.

-The personnel files for employees who have terminated should be maintained for three years in the last employing department, after which they can be discarded.
-Exceptions are: 1) ADA files, which should be sent to Faculty and Staff Disability Services at the time of the employee's transfer or termination; 2) records related to positive test results and/or refusals to take a required alcohol and/or controlled substances test, which should be retained for five years; and 3) documents relating to employee exposure to toxic substances, which also should be retained for five years.
+The personnel files for employees who have terminated should be maintained for five years after termination in the last employing department, after which they can be discarded.
+An exception is: ADA files, which should be sent to Faculty and Staff Disability Services at the time of the employee's transfer or termination.